SilentGene/Bio-py/blast-wrapper/README.md

 Show blast results in a **more elegant way**.
 Not only table headers, but also **query coverages** and the **original query sequences** were calculated and showed in the results.

+This script can also parse and filter the blast result by setting threshold of identity and coverage!

 ## Require
 - BLAST+ installed in `$PATH`
 - Using **Python3**